Justin Chua: 2019–2021

 In the 2019 Philippine Cup, he had a new career-high of 24 points while also grabbing six rebounds against the Bolts.
 Phoenix could have lost the game in overtime as he missed a game-winning jumper, but his teammate Calvin Abueva was there to rebound the miss and score.
 The following game, he was punched in the fist by TNT player Michael Miranda.
 Miranda was then fined P30,000 and suspended for one game.
 Once again, he also participated in the Obstacle Challenge of that year's All-Star Weekend.
 That conference, Phoenix made its first-ever semifinals.
 In the semifinals, they lost to the Beermen in five games out of a best-of-seven series, with him having 18 points and 11 rebounds in the Game 5 loss.
 In the Commissioner's Cup, he scored a game-winning layup against the Aces.

 During the pandemic, Chua prepared for the 2020 season by working on his shooting and by doing plyometrics.
 Before the season started, interim coach Topex Robinson was made permanent head coach.
 In the 2020 Philippine Cup, he had a breakout campaign.
 He started his season with 17 points in a win against Meralco.
 In a close win over NLEX, he hit two clutch free throws that sealed the win.
 He had a career-high 17 rebounds against the Beermen.
 Then, he had 11 rebounds and 5 blocks against the Blackwater Elite.
 He finished the elimination round with a double-double of 21 points and 10 rebounds against the Rain or Shine Elastopainters.
 With Coach Robinson's belief, his scoring, three-point shooting, rebounding, and shot-blocking all saw improvement, making him a candidate for the Most Improved Player.
 They edged the Magnolia Hotshots in the first round, but its finals aspirations fell short as the Fuel Masters lost to the TNT Katropa in the knockout game of the semifinals.
 Prince Caperal won Most Improved Player over him.
 But he won the Top Bubble D-Fender award, as he led the league with 1.6 blocks.

 In the 2021 Philippine Cup, he had a near double-double of 17 points and nine rebounds.
 In the Governors' Cup on Christmas Day, he had 19 points in a win against NLEX.

 NLEX Road Warriors

 During the 2021 Governors' Cup, the NLEX Road Warriors traded Kris Porter and two draft picks for Chua.
 When they traded for him, Coach Yeng Guiao compared him to a younger J.R.
 Quiñahan.
 He had 15 points on three triples in his winning debut over Ginebra.

 Second stint with TNT Tropang Giga

 On January 18, 2023, Chua was traded back to the TNT Tropang Giga in a three-team trade involving TNT, NLEX, and Phoenix Super LPG Fuel Masters.

+Blackwater Bossing

+On February 26, 2024, Chua was traded to the Blackwater Bossing in a three-team trade involving Blackwater, TNT, and NLEX Road Warriors.